-I’ve collated a Q+AL Interviews Playlist with these and other relevant chats on my channel, and will keep adding to it as I stumble across more.
+My Q+AL Playlist features these and other relevant chats, and I’ll keep adding to it as I stumble across more.
 So do go and check that out too.

 If you want to find out more about the Queen + Adam Lambert phenomenon, then I highly recommend the documentary The Show Must Go On, which is on Netflix.
 It’s a great shame it wasn’t included on the DVD and Blu-ray as an extra feature, as it’s the perfect companion piece, exploring how Adam got together with Brian and Roger, and the hugely successful tours they’ve had as a result.

 I saw the documentary during lockdown earlier this year, and it was the first time I got to learn about Adam’s upbringing and his journey as an artist, so it really helped me to understand and more fully appreciate why his partnership with Queen makes sense.
 The interviews with Adam, Brian and Roger are very interesting, and there’s quite a bit of footage of them performing together.
 Freddie Mercury is also honoured extensively, with footage of him performing and being interviewed back in the band’s heyday, which is important and great to see.
 So I really liked the way it was put together.